Walmart puts up strong Q3, announces opioid settlement

 Walmart noted that shoppers are trading down to private brands in baby items and baking goods, among other categories.
 It is also seeing wealthier customers.
 About three-quarters of Walmart’s market share gains in food came from customers with annual household incomes of $100,000 or more, the company said.

-“With the cost of everyday items still stubbornly high in too many categories, more customers and members are choosing us for the value and assortment we’re known for,” Walmart CEO Doug McMillon told analysts on a call following the release.
+“With the cost of everyday items still stubbornly high in too many categories, more customers and members are choosing us for the value and assortment we’re known for,” McMillon told analysts on a call following the release.

 McMillon noted the company is working to retain higher-income shoppers when inflation ebbs by making sure that the groceries and clothing assortments are fresh.